dpla/ingestion3/README.md

 An [example](https://commons.wikimedia.org/wiki/File:%22Babe%22,_Walbridge_Park_elephant,_Toledo,_Ohio_-_DPLA_-_6777c0761ba2881404729e3cc9593207_(page_1).jpg) of that markdown on Commons and the same item in [DPLA](https://dp.la/item/6777c0761ba2881404729e3cc9593207).

 ## Media
 Unlike the normal media fields we aggregate (thumbnail/object/preview) which are limited to a single asset, these uploads will include all media assets provided in either the `mediaMaster` or `iiifManifest` mappings.
-Media assets will be uploaded with a file name the follows the this convention.
+Media assets will be uploaded with a file name and Wikimedia page name the follows the this convention.

 ```python
         # take only the first 181 characters of record title